How to Complete Mardi Himal Trek in 3 Days(2022 )

 Kitchen in a small tea house on the Mardi Himal trek route

 There was a fireplace in the room, and we sat beside it warming ourselves.
 There were also other trekkers in the room sitting by the fire.
 We started talking to a group of trekkers from Germany who shared their experiences in Nepal.
 They said that it was their first time and planning to complete the Mardi Himal trek in 3 days.
 Then we had our dinner, which was a typical Nepali dish of Bhat, Dal, and Tarkari.
-The food tasted good except for the lentil, which was too thin for my liking.
+The food tasted good except for the lentils, which were too thin for my liking.
 After dinner, we stayed for a while by the fire and then went to bed.

 Day 2: Forest Camp to High Camp

 We did not see the area until the morning.
 I got out of the room and found out there were only a few houses in the area.
-Most of these houses were lodges providing food and accommodation to travellers.
+Most of these houses were lodges providing food and accommodation to travelers.
 There was also a beautiful horse on the lawn in front.
 We clicked some photos with the horse before going to have breakfast.
 After having pancakes and tea, we began our hiking.

 Our guest house at Forest Camp en route to Mardi Himal Trek